maxim-eyengue/MLOps-Zoomcamp-2025/03_orchestration/README.md

 ### 3.3.4 Deploying Your Workflow
 The workflow evolves from a notebook to a script enhanced with Prefect tasks and flow decorators, improving resilience and observability.
 The next step is deploying this workflow on a local Prefect server to enable scheduling and collaboration features.

 We will make a deployment using a **prefect project**.
 It is very useful especially when using **GitHub**.
 The command `git remote -v` helps to check the remote repository we are working on.
 To initialize a Prefect Project, run `prefect project init` in the project directory with previous versions of prefect and `prefect init` with recent ones.
+Make sure to choose `local filesystem` for our testing case.
 This will create essential files:
   - `.prefectignore`: prevents automatic code pushes from Prefect to Git repositories.
   - `prefect.yaml`: the main configuration file for the project and deployment build, pull, and push steps.
   - `deployment.yaml`: useful for templating multiple deployments.
 [Created only on old prefect versions]